kevlu8/Reddit-to-Google-Drive/README.md

 Just starts a blank command prompt inside of H:\ so you don't need to open command and type in `H:` manually to get there

 ### \Database\date
 Temporary folder containing the downloaded files.
-If the operation is completed and you still see it, it is safe to delete it unless the program exited with an error, in which case create an issue above ^
+You don't see this in the repository because it is created when you run `get.py`.
+If the operation is completed and you still see it, it is safe to delete it.
+If the program exited with an error, create an issue above ^

+### \Database\Dummy.txt
+Just a dummy file to prevent Github from not displaying the \Database\ folder.